Azet (rapper)

-Granit Musa ([gɾaˈnit muˈsa]; born 6 March 1993), professionally known as Azet, is a German-Albanian rapper.
+Granit Musa ([gɾaˈnit muˈsa]; born 6 March 1993), professionally known as Azet, is an Albanian-born German rapper.

 Azet released his debut studio album Fast Life in 2018, which peaked at number one in Germany, Austria and Switzerland.
 He continued to achieve similar success with the subsequent collaborative album Super Plus in 2019, which additionally peaked the album charts in the German-speaking Europe.

 Biography

 1993–2017

-Granit Musa was born in Tirana on 6 March 1993 into an Albanian family from the city of Podujevo, Kosovo.
-His family left Kosovo for political reasons due to the persecution of Albanians initiated with the disintegration of Yugoslavia.
+Granit Musa was born in Tirana, Albania.
+His Kosovo Albanian family, which hailed from the Orllan section of Podujeva, Kosovo, left that country for political reasons due to the persecution of Albanians that was prompted by the disintegration of Yugoslavia.
 After relocating to Dresden, Germany, he grew up in the district of Prohlis and met his future friend and longtime collaborator Nash.

 In 2016, Azet announced his debut extended play, Fast Life, which peaked at number 51 in Switzerland.
 In 2017, he almost released three singles, including "Gjynah", which peaked at number eight in Germany and Switzerland.
 His follow-up single, "Qa Bone" in collaboration with Austrian rapper RAF Camora, became his first single to be certified gold by the Bundesverband Musikindustrie, IFPI Austria and IFPI Switzerland.
 The same year, Azet was featured on "Nummer 1" in collaboration with rappers Zuna and Noizy, which achieved to be certified platinum in Germany and gold in Austria and Switzerland.